Wings for NONMEM on the NeSI HPC3

 3. The ondemand system opens in the Dashboard page with the following options:

-4. Open a File manager window by clicking on Files so you can see the directories and files stored in your NeSI home directory.
+4. Open a File manager window by clicking on Files then Home Directory so you can see the directories and files stored in your NeSI home directory.

-5. Open an HPC3 NeSI terminal window by clicking on Clusters then _NeSI HPC Shell Access or use this link:
+5. Return to the dashBoard page (back-arrow).
+Open an HPC3 NeSI terminal window by clicking on Clusters then _NeSI HPC Shell Access

 https://ondemand.nesi.org.nz/pun/sys/shell/ssh/login.hpc.nesi.org.nz

-This terminal windows gives you command line access to your files stored on the HPC3 system.
-This is mainly used to query how jobs are running on HPC3 using slurm commands.
-Slurm is a specialized operating system used to manage multiple users with access to the HPC3 system of compute nodes.
+This terminal window gives you command line access to your files stored on the HPC3 system and access to the slurm operating system commands.

-Ask for a long directory listing with the command ls -l
+Ask for a long directory listing by typing the command ls -l

 The ~ before the symbolic link name refers to your NeSI home directory.
 This is the location where the symbolic link will be created.